|

 Panelists:

-Cody Jandik, Chris Johnson, Katie Hallman
+Cody Jandik, Chris Johnson

 Consider the economic impact of the arts in neighborhoods, business districts, and main streets.
 How can Iowa business leaders incorporate the arts in their recruitment and retention strategies for workforce?